hungngit2/jira-issue-helper/README.md

    ```

 ## Notes
-- The action supports dynamic columns in the Jira environment table.
-Any extra columns will be included in the output as camelCase keys.
+- The action supports **fully dynamic columns** in the Jira environment table.
+Any column present in the table will be included in the output as a camelCase key with an array of string values.
 - If `JIRA_ISSUE_KEY` is not provided, the action will try to extract it from the PR or issue title using `PR_TITLE_PATTERN`.
 - The action can be used in two modes:
   - **Transition**: Transitions the Jira issue to the configured status.